wcpannell/ISAProject/readme.rst

 PC_Mux).
 This bus technically starts as the 16 bit instruction, but the upper 5 bits immediately branch off into the Instruction Decoder.
 A smaller 16 bit bus is used to pass the ALU result to the data memory and the W register.
-Two very small 16 bit busses interconnect the ALU and Wreg, with one 11 bit leg branching off the Wreg bus to drive the Program Counter (via PC_Mux).
-For cost accounting it would be reasonable to sum these as somewhere between 3 and 4 busses, given that the 11 bit busses have to travel the furthest and interconnect several modules, whereas the 16 bit busses only connect amongst the data memory, w register (sometimes through a mux), and ALU.
+Two very small 16 bit buses interconnect the ALU and Wreg, with one 11 bit leg branching off the Wreg bus to drive the Program Counter (via PC_Mux).
+For cost accounting it would be reasonable to sum these as somewhere between 3 and 4 buses, given that the 11 bit buses have to travel the furthest and interconnect several modules, whereas the 16 bit buses only connect amongst the data memory, w register (sometimes through a mux), and ALU.
 It is worth noting that adding peripherals would need to connect to the data memory module via at least 1 additional 16 bit bus.